ABOUT FCHP

 • the domain of at least ten NYC agencies with overlapping responsibilities.

-Lobbying: FCHP works with our excellent local elected officials to gain support for proper care & maintenance of CHP as well as nearby DPR parks.
+Lobbying: FCHP works with our excellent local elected officials to gain support for proper care & maintenance of CHP as well as all NYC parks.